Wayland Baptist's J.J. Culver scores 100 points in game - WHIZ News

-PLAINVIEW, Texas (AP) — Wayland Baptist senior guard J.J Culver became one of a handful of college basketball players to score 100 or more points in a game, reaching the century mark in a 124-60 win over Southwestern Adventist on Tuesday night.
+PLAINVIEW, Texas (AP) — Wayland Baptist senior guard J.J.
+Culver became the fourth college basketball player to score 100 or more points in a game, reaching the century mark in a 124-60 win over Southwestern Adventist on Tuesday night.

 Culver hit 34 of 62 shots, 12 of 33 from 3-point range and was 20 for 27 on free throws to finish with an even 100 points for the NAIA Pioneers.
 He also had nine rebounds, five steals, two blocked shots and an assist.